Market Cap: $285.2M TTM revenue: $10.1M YOY return: +94.81% |

 Forecast effort: F Forecast accuracy: F |

 Justin Verlander in the World Series.
 Anthony Bennett in the NBA.
 Bode Miller in 2006.
 Satellogic as a public company.
-All a little similar.
-Good opportunity, wasted.
+All similarly good opportunity, wasted.

-With likely the lowest manufacturing cost in the entire space industry, Satellogic touted the lowest satellite optical imagery acquisition cost among its public piers.
+With likely the lowest manufacturing cost in the entire space industry, Satellogic touted the lowest satellite optical imagery acquisition cost among its public peers.
 Satellogic excelled at raising money, offering a plan for a constellation of 200 (sometimes 300) high resolution imagery satellites.
-Satellogic upgraded its optical resolution to 70 cm, bettering Blacksly.
+Satellogic upgraded its optical resolution to 70 cm, bettering Blacksky.
 Prospects were good.
 But customers and revenues never materialized.
 Satellogic management completely failed to hit its business plan.
-And all that money raised — already gone.
-On a lifeline, Satellogic obtained financing from a cyptro company and is launching a Hail Mary by relocating from BVI/Uruguay to the United States.
-Satellogic prays U.S. government contracts can save the company.
+And all the money raised was already gone by 2024.
+On a lifeline, Satellogic obtained financing from a cyptro company and launched a Hail Mary relocating from BVI/Uruguay to the United States.
+Satellogic prays U.S. government contracts will save the company.
 However Satellogic’s constellation size is contracting and there is no money to replace old satellites.
 Satellogic wrote in SEC filings suggesting it may be switching business to hardware sales.
 It is difficult to see a coherent strategy.
 Does anyone think Satellogic’s management and board finally know what they are doing?

 2 Minute Version

-- Satellogic went public on the Nasdaq.
-Sales have since been pitiful.
-The stock is down about 90%.
+- Satellogic went public via a SPAC merger on the Nasdaq.
+Sales have been pitiful.
+The stock is down about 70%.

-- Satellogic entered the market with 99cm native optical resolution satellites and recently upgraded to 70cm.
-This beats Blacksky’s current Block-2 offering (1-meter) while maintaining similar form factor.
+- Satellogic entered the market with 99cm native optical resolution satellites and later upgraded to 70cm.
+This beats Blacksky’s current Block-2 (1-meter) while maintaining similar form factor.
 (Satellogic does not complete in the 3U 3-5 meter resolution satellite class, i.e. Planet Labs “Doves.”)

 - Satellogic has excelled at in-house manufacturing in its Uruguay factory.
-Satellite claims a cost less than $1 million to build and launch each satellite.
+Satellite claims less than $1 million to build and launch each satellite.
 (This is roughly 7x less than Blacksky spends on comparably spec’ed satellites.)
 Mnuchin himself commented at the time of investment that Satellogic’s low manufacturing costs offered ability to sell satellite imagery at favorable economics.
-Where he went wrong was apparently the misassumption that a large market exists for raw data imagery.
+Where Mnuchin went wrong was apparently misassuming a large market exists for raw data imagery.

 - Management once planned constructing a new satellite factory in the Netherlands.
 (Why?!
 You already have the lowest manufacturing costs in the industry!)
 In early 2022 Satellogic took delivery of a brand new manufacturing facility.
-After failing to sell imagery for the satellites it already had, it became apparent no business case existed to build more in the new factory.
-So by end of 2022 Satellogic scuttled plans for its new factory.
+After failing to sell imagery for the satellites it already had, it became apparent no business case existed to build additional satellites in the new Netherlands factory.
+So by end of 2022 Satellogic scuttled plans related to this new factory.

-- Satellogic repeatedly failed to meet its own financial targets and guidance management offered to shareholders.
-Sales execution has been, and remains, awful.
+- Satellogic repeatedly failed meeting its financial targets and guidance management provided shareholders.
+Sales execution has been and remains awful.

 - And approximately 40% of Satellogic’s current revenue is not from its core business of selling satellite imagery!
 In FY 2023 satellite sales comprised 40% of revenue.
-Whereas trying to capitalize on its manufacturing cost advantage is undoubtably positive, only $6 million in imagery sales two years out from IPO is testament to this company’s failure.
+Capitalize on their manufacturing cost advantage is undoubtably positive, only $6 million in imagery sales two years out from IPO is testament to this company’s failure.

-- Is Satellogic now switching directions?
+- Is Satellogic now switching direction?
 An April 15th business update advised 2024 revenue is largely dependent on Satellogic closing additional satellite manufacturing deals.
 At least for the short term, Satellogic’s revenue appears contingent on manufacturing.
-Clearly, because almost no one buys its satellite imagery.

 - Having already executed multiple layoff rounds, there seems little room for more cost cutting.
 Satellogic simply needs revenue.

 - CEO Emiliano Kargieman was quoted in a 2023 SEC filing saying, “we don’t expect to be raising additional financing.”
-One can only feel said for any investors who took Kargieman him at his word.
+One only feels sad for any investors who took Kargieman at his word.
 In April 2024 Satellogic running out of cash announced a $30 Million Strategic investment from Tether.

-- Satellogic satellites in orbit have limited lifetimes and numbers are dropping.
+- Satellogic satellites have limited lifetimes and numbers are dropping.
 Cash is needed to replenish the constellation, which Satellogic does not have.
+In late 2024 Satellogic filed registration papers to raise more money by issue up to $150 million of new stock.

-- Management started a business with great cost metrics, a strong pitch, a business model, but apparently no real sales plan.
+- Management started a business with great cost metrics, a strong pitch, but apparently no real sales plan.
 The “if you build it, they will come” sales strategy did not work.
-After spending all its money, launching the largest optical imaging constellation of its kind, no plausible strategy exists for turning things around.
+After spending all its money, launching the largest optical imaging constellation of its kind, still no articulable strategy exists for turning things around.

 Examining Financial Disclosures

-Satellogic prior to IPO funded operations with debt.
+Satellogic prior to going public funded operations with debt.
 Its SPAC deal raised $262 million and converted existing debt into shares.
-Satellogic in 2022 stood with zero debt and cash to fund operations.
+Satellogic in 2022 stood with zero debt and new-found cash to fund operations.
 Its slide deck courting investors into its public offering offered a “Strong Financial Model” with 200% net revenue CAGR between 2021 and 2025.
-Yeah, that did not happen.
+This did not happen.

 2021 was Satellogic’s first year with revenue, $4.25 million on 22 satellites in orbit.
 2022 was $6.01 million on 34 satellites.
 So that 200% net revenue growth didn’t happen even the first year.
-2023 saw $10.07 million revenue posted on 25 satellites (apparently a net 9 decayed).
-But this is literally a 1/10th of Blacksky’s revenue with approximately twice as many comparable or better satellites.
-Unbelievably bad.
+2023 saw $10.07 million revenue posted on 25 satellites (apparently a net 9 satellites decayed).
+2024 revenue was $12.9 million on 23 satellites.
+This is about 1/8th of Blacksky’s revenue with approximately twice as many comparable satellites.
+Comparably, quite bad.
 And even with layoffs, the cash burn does not stop.
 On brighter note, Satellogic reported no debt as of December 31, 2022 and 2023.
 However, out of cash and no path to profitability yet apparent, debt or dilution (or both) seems to be Satellogic’s future.

-The most recent reported revenue, 1H 2023, showed no breakout.
-The $30m debt from Tether is secured by basically all company assets, including IP.
+The most recent reported revenue, 2H 2024, was actually slightly lower than 1H 2024 revenue.
+The new debt is provided by Tether is secured by basically all company assets, including IP.

 Satellogic’s geographic revenue distribution demonstrates two things.
 1. Satellogic does not cash in on U.S. government contracts.
 2. No homefield advantage exists in South America.
 (Planet notably sells imagery to the government of Brazil used to fight illegal mining and deforestation.
 Planet’s CEO likes to highlight this to demonstrate his company’s positive impact on the actual planet.)
 Satellogic has not found any significant South American sales.
 Satellogic’s North American revenue also declined year-on-year.
 The world’s largest satellite imagery customer, the NRO, per policy procures optical imagery only from U.S. entitles.
 While this locked Satellogic out of NRO contracts, Satellogic could compete for DOD or other U.S. government contracts, which they enjoyed no significant success.